 Plus, we had to pay $250 for the cat sitter — an expense we could have avoided if we asked friends to watch the cats.

-Here’s how we arranged such a cheap vacation, and or favorite travel hacks so you can do the same…
+Vacation packages might be a good deal, but you can often save even more money taking an à la carte approach to arranging your travel.
+Here’s how we planned such a cheap vacation, and our favorite travel hacks so you can do the same.

 Find the Cheapest Flight